-Recent Amendments to Maine’s Freedom of Access Act
+Recent Amendments to ME’s Freedom of Access Act

-The Maine Legislature recently enacted several important changes to Maine’s Freedom of Access Act that go into effect October 9, 2013.
+The ME Legislature recently enacted several important changes to ME’s Freedom of Access Act that go into effect October 9, 2013.
 The new laws contain several new provisions that will have an impact on how municipalities and other government agencies respond to FOAA requests, including:

 - Email addresses collected and used by an agency or official to provide non-interactive notifications, updates and cancellations are no longer public records and should not be released